scrabbletank/farhome-rules/rulesdoc.md

 Launch a barrage of arcane swords at a creature in range you can see.
 The target makes a Strength save against your spellcasting, taking 3 wounds on fail.

-Add a wound die and proficiency die for every level above 3rd.
+Add a wound die and enhanced die for every level above 3rd.

 ___
 #### Protective Sigil